Open-air fire permits have been suspended until further notice, as Town Hall is closed. Please see below regarding updated compliance requirements

 The Town prohibits open-air burning unless you obtain a burn permit, as per the Town's Open-Air Fire By-law.
 An "open air fire" is defined as a fire in any open place, yard, field or area which is not contained or enclosed by a building or structure, and includes agricultural fires, chimineas, bonfires, and campfires.

-- Complete this application and print or fill out in person at Town Hall
+- Complete the application in person at Town Hall

 - There is no fee for farm burn permits on lands zoned for agricultural purposes used for bona fide farming operations